 - If you’re in a Medicare Advantage Plan (like an HMO or PPO), your Medicare Advantage Plan ID card is your main card for Medicare—you should still keep and use it whenever you need care.
 And, if you have a Medicare drug plan, be sure to keep that card as well.
-Even if you use one of these other cards, you also may be asked to show your new Medicare card, so keep it with you.
+Even if you use one of these other cards, you also may be asked to show your Medicare card, so keep it with you.

-- Only give your new Medicare Number to doctors, pharmacists, other health care providers, your insurers, or people you trust to work with Medicare on your behalf.
+- Only give your Medicare Number to doctors, pharmacists, other health care providers, your insurers, or people you trust to work with Medicare on your behalf.

-- If you forget your new card, you, your doctor or other health care provider may be able to look up your Medicare Number online.
+- If you forget your card, you, your doctor or other health care provider may be able to look up your Medicare Number online.

 Watch out for scams

 Medicare will never call you uninvited and ask you to give us personal or private information.

 Scam artists may try to get personal information, like your Medicare Number.
 If someone asks you for your information, for money, or threatens to cancel your health benefits if you don’t share your personal information, hang up and call us at 1-800-MEDICARE (1-800-633-4227).
 Learn more about the limited situations in which Medicare can call you.

 If you need to replace your card because it’s damaged or lost, sign in to your MyMedicare.gov account to print an official copy of your Medicare card.
 If you don’t have an account, visit MyMedicare.gov to create one.

 If you need to replace your card because you think that someone else is using your number, call us at 1-800-MEDICARE (1-800-633-4227).
 TTY users can call 1-877-486-2048.

 How do I change my name or address?